t3-innovation-network/ocf-collab.github.io/index.md

 ## Phase 2: Prototype development of the Phase 1 design

 Prototype was finished and tested in December 2020.
+Watch a [short video demonstrating the Protptype](https://drive.google.com/file/d/19WfRukAa7mQ9Y35d_TmWce7SAAH6OEVe/view?usp=sharing).
 This activity was part of [The T3 Innovation Network Pilot Projects](https://www.uschamberfoundation.org/t3-innovation/pilot-projects) Competency Data Collaborative Work Task 5.2.

 ## Phase 3: Pilot development with new and enhanced functionality